 Predicting consumer behavior is the key to business success

-Customer serving businesses can grow and remain competitive if they can predict what consumers are most interested in and how consumers might react to certain offers or incentives.
-Predicting consumer behavior is a core responsibility for most marketers.
-Market research can help reveal customer intentions, but penetrating the veil that protects actual consumer motivations from close scrutiny can be a tall order for even the best-designed research project.
+Businesses can grow and remain competitive if they can predict what consumers are most interested in.
+For example, by checking how their customers react to certain offers or incentives.
+Predicting consumer behavior is a core responsibility for modern marketers.
+Market research can help reveal customer intentions, but penetrating the veil that protects actual motivations from close scrutiny can be a tall order for even the best research project.
 With the advent of big data, marketers are accessing increasingly more sophisticated predictive and analytic tools to forecast consumer behavior.
 However, certain old school predictive techniques can be equally effective.
+Let’s examine them.

 Problems have solutions

 Scott Anthony identified three solutions-oriented steps in predicting consumer behavior in The Little Black Book of Innovation: How It Works, How to Use It.
 First, marketers should get to the context — the hints that dictate how customers respond to questions.

 Second, marketers should be alert about how customers use their products.
 A.G.
 Lafley, CEO Emeritus of Procter and Gamble, told the story of women consistently telling P&G researchers how much they liked the new Tide detergent packaging but used sharp objects to open the box because they did not want to damage their nails.

 Third, marketers should focus on non-buyers.
 Your product may not provide a solution to the problems many non-buyers have, which keeps them out of your franchise.
 Providing a solution could open up a whole new market segment.

 Big data analytics are likely to be a permanent tool in the toolkit of marketers with deep pockets.
 As the cost of technology continues its downward spiral, this tool will become increasingly more accessible to small-business operators for predicting consumer behavior.
 Several available low-tech tools for predicting consumer behavior are easy to execute and could likely produce some very useful data.